awiodev/jbdd/README.md

 ![img.png](docs/img/allure-scenario.png)

-Some of the steps may be expanded so more details information is presented:
+Some of the steps may be expanded so more detailed information is presented:

 ![img.png](docs/img/allure-scenario-expanded.png)